AlirezaMojtabavi/Data_Logger/README.md

 ![fifth_step test](Thermometer_Reader/Step_of_project/appropriate_file.png)

-it can be extended from number of sampling and number of channels some example files are created in folder "DataTest"
+it can be extended by number of sampling and number of channels some example files are created in folder "DataTest"